-- The fee waiver form quite be quite difficult to fill out.
-If you do not have a legal representative, friends or supporters may be able to help you with this (but should not give advice on what to write in your answers as this could be considered legal advice.
+The fee waiver form can be quite difficult to fill out.
+If you do not have a lawyer, your friends or community may be able to help you with this.
+They should not give advice on what to write in your answers as this could be considered legal advice.
 Only qualified legal advisors are permitted to give legal advice.

 Read about the evidence needed for proving your destitution in the section above.
-Friends and supporters may be able to help with gathering (and maybe providing) the essential evidence to help your application be successful.
+People you know may be able to help with gathering (and maybe providing) the essential evidence to help your application be successful.

-- If a fee waiver is not granted, your supporters/community could help raise the money for the application/health surcharge.
+If a fee waiver is refused, your community could help raise the money for the application fee and/or the health surcharge.
 Some people have successfully raised immigration fees through online fundraisers.